 These are some of the ways which can help you to reduce the mental and emotional stress imposed by this pandemic.
 It becomes crucial that we ensure that no new concerns must rise due to this pandemic in the coming time.

-The team of Rus Education wishes for good health for all our students and speedy recovery for those who are suffering.
+The team of Rus Education wishes for good health for all our students and a speedy recovery for those who are suffering.
 May the souls who have fallen rest in peace.